CZ-NIC/fred-docs/AdminManual/Installation/Test.rst

 * ``whois -h localhost whatever``
    Desired result: outputs Whoisd server version and ERROR:101
 * ``genzone_client whatever``
-   Desired result: outputs this error: "Uknown zone requested"
+   Desired result: outputs this error: "Unknown zone requested"

 If everything goes smoothly (websites open and programs finish as desired), then all system interfaces are available.